jsnchon/acai-omr/docs/design_decisions.md

 1. The nature of the task.
 Music notation is extremely varied, complex, and high-precision.
    - For a given symbol, the smallest deviation in its position or the presence of another tiny symbol beside it can completely alter its semantic meaning and the meanings of other symbols around it
    - For more complex polyphonic sheets, the model must do more than simple visual recognition of symbols like in Optical Character Recognition.
-It must also identify different voices and separate notes between them which requires at least some semantic understanding of musi c
+It must also identify different voices and separate notes between them which requires at least some semantic understanding of music
 2. Data issues.
     - There's a general lack of datasets
     - Datasets that do exist are usually limited in size and/or difficult to work with for various reasons, eg image sizes vary wildly within/between them, lack of image diversity, etc.